UWorldJK/powerwash/README.md

 **Front End Design**

-Our front-end architecture will use a combination of HTML, Handlebars, and Google Charts to provide user-interface, a way to display variable data in a templated format, and connect our front-end to our back-end.
+Our front-end architecture will use a combination of HTML, Handlebars, and Plotly to provide user-interface, a way to display variable data in a templated format, and connect our front-end to our back-end.

 HTML will be used to layout the contents of the webpage Handlebars will allow the website to displays variable data and user info into an empty template